jlucasdba/pgstratify/README.md

 ### Options:
 `--display-matches`

-Take no action, and display what tables matched each matchgroup.
+Take no action, and display tables covered by each matchgroup.
 Useful for debugging configuration.
+Note that this includes all tables that matched, even those with no pending setting changes.

 `-n, --dry-run`